 MASTER LIMITED PARTNERSHIPS.
-Master Limited Partnerships (MLPs) are limited partnership or limited liability companies that are generally taxed as partnerships whose interests are generally traded on securities exchanges.
+The Trust and certain of the Funds may invest in Master Limited Partnerships ("MLPs").
+MLPs are limited partnership or limited liability companies that are generally taxed as partnerships whose interests are generally traded on securities exchanges.
 An MLP consists of a general partner and limited partners.
 The general partner manages the partnership, has an ownership stake in the partnership and is eligible to receive an incentive distribution.
 The limited partners provide capital to the partnership, have a limited (if any) role in the operation and management of the partnership and receive cash distributions.
 Most MLPs generally operate in the energy natural resources or real estate sector and are subject to the risks generally applicable to companies in those sectors.
 Those risks include, but are not limited to, commodity pricing risk, supply and demand risk, depletion risk and exploration risk.
 MLPs are also subject to the risk that authorities could challenge the tax treatment of MLPs for federal income tax purposes which could have a negative impact on the after-tax income available for distribution by the MLPs and/or the value of the Trust's investments.